Nielius/Tensorlayouts/doc/example-accidental-mergeability.md

 |  4  |  1  | 2 | 1      |  $\sigma = \sigma_2 + \sigma_3$    |
 |  5  |  2  | 0 | 2      |  $2 \sigma_1 + 2 \sigma_3 = \sigma_1 + 2 \sigma_2 + \sigma_3 + \sigma$    |

-Note that we now had 2 different overflows:
+Note that this time, we had two overflows:

 - when going from $i = 2$ to $i = 3$, index $i_2$ overflowed to $i_1$ and index $i_3$ overflowed to index $i_2$ simultaneously
 - when going from $i = 4$ to $i = 5$, we only have a single overflow from $i_2$ to $i_1$.